Last updated: Saturday 04/10/2025 @ 8:15pm

 The idea being that I can walk between more main towns such as Echuca to Rochester.

-This was a test trip to the township of Strathallen, situated roughly halfway between Echuca and Rochester at 14km and 12km respectively, the road I took follows the railway line that connect Echuca to Bendigo and Melbourne.
+This was a test trip to the township of Strathallen, situated roughly halfway between Echuca and Rochester at 14km and 12km respectively, the road I took follows the railway line that connects Echuca to Bendigo and Melbourne.

 I unfortunately had to call in my lifeline from mum to pick me up just over halfway back, as my hips were starting to get a bit agitated, I can handled my ankles and knees causing a bit of grief, but once my hips are involved I really need to think about resting or stopping for the day.